mnemnion/JLpeg.jl/Plans.md

 - [ ]  Detect "loop may accept empty string" such as `a = (!S"'")^0`.
 Left recursion
        may obviate this.
 - [ ]  PegMatch should implement the [AbstractTrees][Trees] interface.
-  - [ ]  Also we can virtualize .offsets into a property and JIT it when requested.
+  - [X]  Also we can virtualize .offsets into a property and JIT it when requested.
+  - [ ]  `PegMatch` should return a `PegCapture` (no longer a full PegMatch) which subtypes `AbstractVector` and is just a wrapper which provides the appropriate `keys` and `getindex` methods.
 - [#]  Optimizations from The Book (paper and/or lpeg C code):
   - [X]  Instrument `lpeglabel` to report optimizations of interest, to get usable test cases and gain clarity on some thorny parts.
 I tried the latest LPeg